opencv/opencv/modules/highgui/doc/user_interface.rst

     * **winname** Name of the window that is the parent of the trackbar.
 It can be NULL if the trackbar is attached to the control panel.

+.. index:: imshow

+.. _imshow:

 imshow
 ----------
+.. ocv:function:: void imshow( const string& winname, InputArray image )

     Displays an image in the specified window.

-.. ocv:function:: void imshow( const string& winname, InputArray image )

     :param winname: Name of the window.